Sufficient Control of Complex Networks: Minimum-cost Sufficient Control Problem

-where $\eta_{b}$ and $\eta_{c}$ are learning rates regarding to $B$ and $C^{T}$ respectively.
-Finally, we obtain the solution $B_{\text {best}}$ and $C^T_{\text{best}}$ associated with local minima of the control cost.
-A summary of the algorithm is presented in Algorithm 2, where line 1 is for initialization, lines 2-9 are for the projected gradient descent operations, and lines 4-6 are for finding the local minima of the control cost.
+where $\eta_k$ and $\alpha_k$ denote the learning rates for optimizing $B$ and $C$, respectively. $\eta_k$ and $\alpha_k$ are searched by the golden section method \cite{Press2007}.
+The gradients are calculated according to (\ref{E.gradient_B}) and (\ref{E.gradient_C}), respectively.
+Then lines 4 - 6 are for finding the local minima of the control cost.
+Remarkably, the eLPGM algorithm is guaranteed to converge since the optimal control cost $J^*$ obtained in each iteration monotonically non-increases, as shown in line 4.
+Finally, we obtain the solutions $B^*$ and $C^*$ corresponding to the local minima of the control cost.